benstopher/gesture-queries/readme.md

 ##Splitting Video to Frames

+(Note, usage of this requires ffmpeg to be installed.
+The best way to do this, if you're using OS X, is with Homebrew.
+See [brew.sh](http://brew.sh) for details on how to get it running and then run ```brew install ffmpeg```)

 There is a script (```ffmpeg/split-video-to-frames.sh```) which uses ffmpeg to split a video into frames at a specified interval.
 This is to allow the recording of a session and its output as images.

 Usage is as follows: